amullme/iac-project/components/python/flask-hello/README.md

+# this section is a work in progress
 # iac-project/python/flask-hello/ Objective

 Build a small Python file using Flask as a web server which can be built into a docker image with requirments.txt